Year-Round Pre- and Professional Training: ages 18+

 Main Stage Show

 Dance Training + Arts Management Program (DT+AM): August 2022 - May 2023

 Dancers undertake rotating internships within the Foundation throughout the year, selected from Marketing and Public Relations, Fundraising and Development, Archives and Preservation, Tour Management and Booking, Finances, Institute Activities and Special Projects, and Education.
 DT+AM dancers must also fully participate in all studio aspects of the program.
 This program accepts one or two dancers per year.

 Eligibility: As the workload will include 15+ hours per week in training in an administrative office, an interest in arts management is necessary, as well as a command of the spoken and written English language.
 Eligible candidates must have some experience in Microsoft Office and Google Workspace.
 Candidates must also demonstrate the inclination to work independently and have the desire to learn and develop applicable and practical administrative skills and knowledge.
 Desirable candidates will have an intermediate or higher level of dance training, and possess skills such as video and photo editing, database management, and social media.

-Interested dancers must e-mail their intention to apply to: firstname.lastname@example.org to receive further details.
-DT+AM Interns have been selected for the 2021 - 2022 academic year.
-No positions are available at this time.
+Interested dancers must e-mail their intention to apply to: email@example.com to receive further details.

 Photo by Christopher Jones